Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Request

-We will transmit the following message:
+We will transmit the following request message:

 ```json
 {